pckimlong/supabase_schema_library/README.md

 ## Why `lean_builder`?

-We use `lean_builder` to ensure fast and efficient code generation.
-It separates the build process, allowing for better performance and compatibility with other code generators like `freezed`.
+We use a two-step code generation process for optimal performance and compatibility:

+1. **`lean_builder`** - First generates the base `.supabase.dart` file containing your schema definitions, typed IDs, and select statements
+2. **`build_runner`** - Then processes the generated file to create the final freezed models, JSON serialization, and other nested code

+This separation allows for:
+- Faster incremental builds (only re-generates what changed)
+- Better compatibility with other code generators
+- Cleaner dependency management between generated files

+**Important**: Always run `lean_builder` first to generate the `.supabase.dart` file, then run `build_runner` to process it.
+Running `build_runner` alone without the `.supabase.dart` file will not work correctly.

 ## Contributing